bonniepeng2002/Bloomi/BLOOMI-LOG.md

         - Updates when user changes email!
     - developed the change email dialog
         - displays appropriate error messages to the user
-- redesigned the displaying of error messages to user on login (if appropriate)
-- restyled sign up error alerts
     - Implemented change password feature
+        - tests for correct old password
+        - new passwords must not be weak and must match
+    - log out
+        - brings user back to login
+- redesigned the displaying of error messages to user in
+    - login activity
+    - sign up activity
+- removed app action bars in login and signup
+- user can now effectively log in, change email, change password, and log out.

+- add cancel button in sign up
+- add forgot password button in login
+    - sends reset password email

 ## TODO: